News

 New Paper: How to Reveal Corporate Environmental Impacts

-A recent paper presents a new framework for strategically using satellite remote sensing to improve the disclosure of corporate impacts on biodiversity and water systems.
+A new framework for strategically using satellite remote sensing to improve the disclosure of corporate impacts on biodiversity and water systems.

 -